 Know your prostate

-The prostate is a small walnut-sized gland that is present surrounding the tube that carries urine away from the bladder and to the urethra.
-It is responsible for secreting the seminal fluid which carries the sperms in the semen.
+The prostate is a small walnut-sized gland, present only in males, surrounding the tube that carries urine away from the bladder and to the urethra.
+It makes some of the fluid that is part of the semen.

 What is prostate cancer?

+Cancer starts when cells in the body begin to grow out of control.
+Cells in nearly any part of the body can become cancerous and spread to other areas of the body.
 Prostate cancer happens when the cells of the prostate glands mutate and begin to spread uncontrollably.
 It is one of the most common forms of cancer in men and progresses at a very slow rate and there are no early signs of this condition.
-When the cancer is initially confined to the prostate it is not harmful.
 However, there are certain types of prostate cancer that can be quite aggressive and therefore dangerous.
 Treatment works best when it is detected in the early stages when the cancer is only in the prostate glands.

 Some facts about prostate cancer that every Indian should know

 - It is the third leading cancer among Indian men, accounting for 7% of cancers in the country.